 Our UK submission to the HM Treasury

 In an effort to make Britain the global centre of financial innovation, the HM Treasury’s consultation focussed the function of digital currencies as a payment method, rather than as a speculative investment.
-As published on , the call for information is led by their desire to promote innovation and competition in the banking sector, learn more about digital currencies and hear the public’s views on regulation.
+As published on their website, the call for information is led by their desire to promote innovation and competition in the banking sector, learn more about digital currencies and hear the public’s views on regulation.

 As suggested, our submission responded to the 13 questions posed by the HM Treasury around benefits, risks and regulation of digital currencies.
 Here are some excerpts: